ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 #### Heavily parallelize Big Data processing
 On some heavy analysis, you can benefit from parallelizing calculations on several nodes.
 But sometimes, fetching the relevant dataset for each node to compute is longer than the analysis itself.
 Scott Brisbane proposed a design to speed up this step.
-You can find a relevant [thesis](https://s3-ap-southeast-2.amazonaws.com/scott-brisbane-thesis/decentralising-big-data-processing.pdf) about an implementation an its performances.
+You can find a relevant [thesis](https://s3-ap-southeast-2.amazonaws.com/scott-brisbane-thesis/decentralising-big-data-processing.pdf) about an implementation and its performances.
 Here is a [one-page](https://www.cse.unsw.edu.au/~hpaik/thesis/showcases/16s2/scott_brisbane.pdf) summary of the concept.

 #### Serverless computation
 Make your AWS instance compute [AWS Lambdas on IPFS](https://github.com/abhiyerra/ipswarm) files.
-Be careful, this is just the skeleton of a full implementation.
+Be careful, this is just the skeleton of full implementation.

 #### Distribute computation
 This can be achieved using the "[buckets](https://docs.textile.io/hub/buckets/)" of the Textile.io company.
-A [first library](https://github.com/ericr6/iexec-textile) was build during a 2-day hackathon for the computation of the rendering of videos.
+A [first library](https://github.com/ericr6/iexec-textile) was built during a 2-day hackathon for the computation of the rendering of videos.

 ## Lower your storage usage
-By storing identical data only once on your node, storage-onstrained projects are another natural fit for IPFS.
+By storing identical data only once on your node, storage-constrained projects are another natural fit for IPFS.

 ### Example of project